Expertise diversity of teams predicts originality and long-term impact in science and technology: Introduction

-In part to tackle these challenges, researchers have developed several methods to infer expertise diversity from the product the team has developed, by using a paper's references or citations, using measurements such as the distinction of fields, entropy, Gini coefficient, and the Rao-Stirling (RS) index, to quantify interdisciplinarity of the work and its association with impact\cite{stirling2007general,yegros2015does,waltman2015field,wang2017bias,leydesdorff2019interdisciplinarity,yu2021become}.
-While these measures allow researchers to quantify interdisciplinarity of the work and its association with impact, as proxies for expertise diversity, they depend upon the paper that a team has produced, by analyzing its references or citations, which are only available after the fact, i.e., after the paper has been published.
-Understanding the association between the expertise diversity among team members and the outcome the team produces is crucial for funding and investment decisions, and highlights the importance of developing measures to estimate ex ante knowledge diversity to inform fruitful collaboration strategies.
+In part to tackle these challenges, researchers have developed several methods to infer the diversity of knowledge scope from the product the team has developed, by using a paper's references or citations, using measurements such as the distinction of fields, entropy, Gini coefficient, and the Rao-Stirling (RS) index, to quantify interdisciplinarity of the work and its association with impact\cite{stirling2007general,yegros2015does,waltman2015field,wang2017bias,leydesdorff2019interdisciplinarity,yu2021become}.
+While these measures allow researchers to quantify the interdisciplinarity of the work and its association with originality and impact, as proxies for knowledge diversity, they depend upon the paper that a team has produced, by analyzing its references or citations, which are only available after the fact, i.e., after the paper has been published.
+Moreover, these metrics are designed to quantify the diversity of knowledge scope implemented in a specific piece of work, rather than a comparative measure to estimate the disparity of expertise among individual scholars.
+It remains unclear how the composition of team expertise is related to the originality and impact of research a team is about to produce.
+Understanding the association between the expertise diversity among team members and the outcome the team produces is crucial for funding and investment decisions, and highlights the importance of developing measures to quantify and combine diverse prior knowledge to inform fruitful collaboration strategies.

-To address these challenges, in this paper we propose a new metric to identify and quantify the diversity of prior expertise among team members that extends beyond single disciplines.
-Our expertise distance metric explicitly takes into account the relatedness of scientific fields and draws on the disciplinary distributions of prior career histories among collaborators.
-The expertise diversity of a team is then obtained as the average distance of all possible pairwise coauthorships, which correlates with a broad range of indicators of scholarly diversity in terms of the combination of past knowledge, and other dimensions of diversity among team members regarding their affiliations, nationality and gender.
+To address these challenges, we propose a new metric to identify and quantify the diversity of prior expertise among team members that extends beyond single disciplines.
+Our expertise distance metric explicitly accounts for the relatedness of scientific fields and draws on the disciplinary distributions of prior career histories among collaborators.
+The expertise diversity of a team is then obtained as the average distance of all possible pairwise coauthorships, which correlates with a broad range of indicators of scholarly diversity in terms of the combination of past knowledge, and other dimensions of diversity among team members regarding their affiliations, nationality, and gender.